silx-kit/silx/doc/source/sample_code/index.rst

      - .. image:: img/fftPlotAction.png
          :height: 150px
          :align: center
-     - This script is a simple example of how to create a PlotWindow with a custom PlotAction added to the toolbar.
+     - This script is a simple example of how to create a :class:`~silx.gui.plot.PlotWindow` with a custom :class:`~silx.gui.plot.actions.PlotAction` added to the toolbar.

        The action computes the FFT of all curves and plots their amplitude spectrum.
        It also performs the reverse transform.